exakat/exakat/docs/Reports.rst

 Warning : for browser security reasons, the report will NOT load as a local file.
 It needs to be served by an HTTP server, so all resources are correctly located.

-Warning : large applicatoins (> 1000 files) will require a lot of resources to open.
+Warning : large applications (> 1000 files) will require a lot of resources to open.

 Another version of the same diagram is called Filedependencies, and produces a DOT file